 Family planning services will be tracked, coordinated and monitored by the MCO.
 The MCO will assume financial risk for these services.
 Through its reimbursement of other providers, the MCO will be able to monitor members' utilization of such services.
-Additionally, the MCO will ask in-network providers to educate members about the release of necessary medical data to the MCO.
+Additionally, the MCO will ask out-of-network providers to encourage members to permit the release of necessary medical data to the MCO.